nateP82/com.PostingAPI/README.md

 **Team Name:** com.Posting

 ### Project statement:
+Users of Compost Collectors need a way to track their services.
+With the com.Posting API, users will get aggregate data on their services, in the form of a detailed invoice.

 **Abigail Genz** - Team coordinator, leader and task delegator.

 **Tim Mirkes** - An old man with a lawn.
 Get off it.

-**Nate Peck** - A quality concious developer with attention to UI/UX details.
+**Nate Peck** - Creative team collaborator and descriptive writer.

 ### Objective:

-Combining our skills to create a successful user experience with com.Posting.
+Create a functional API that retrieves and builds a detailed invoice about a user and their Compost Collectors services rendered.

 ### Skills: